 Example

-A small e-commerce brand hires a marketer with email automation and copywriting skills, resulting in a 30% increase in repeat purchases through targeted campaigns over three months.
+A small e-commerce brand hires a marketer who understands email automation and copywriting.
+By refining a welcome flow and post-purchase emails, repeat purchases increase by 30 percent within three months.

 FAQs